GSTT-CSC/gstt-csc.github.io/_pages/fellowship_general.md

 ---
 layout: people
-permalink: /fellowships_general.html
+permalink: /fellowship_general.html
-title: Fellowships General Information
+title: About the Fellowship in Clinical AI
 ---

 About the programme: